 - Care is provided within or closer to the communities they serve, almost at the doorstep;

-- Primary health care is universal in nature, but focuses on the most vulnerable and marginalized;
+- Primary health care is universal in nature, but focuses on the most vulnerable and marginalised;

 - It provides person- focused and population-focused care rather than disease-focused care.

-Because of these features, primary health care helps in promoting health-related behavior, preventing ill health, and detecting and treating the illnesses early, closer to where families live.
+Because of these features, primary health care helps in promoting health-related behaviour, preventing ill health, and detecting and treating the illnesses early, closer to where families live.